Economy of Barbados: Pre-independence

-Sugar cane became the single best move for the Barbados economy at the time.
+Sugar cane became the driving force in the economy of Barbados.
 Barbados soon had built so many windmills that the island had the second highest density of windmills per square mile in the world, after the Netherlands.
 For about the next 100 years Barbados remained the richest of all the European colonies in the Caribbean region due to sugar.
 The prosperity in the colony of Barbados remained regionally unmatched until sugar cane production caught up in geographically larger countries such as Jamaica and elsewhere.
 Despite being eclipsed by larger makers of sugar, Barbados continued to produce the crop well into the 20th century.